inspire-1a03/eru-2020/docs/eru-day1.md

   - If the error occurred when uploading (i.e. a connection couldn't be made between the computer and the Arduino), the status window will read: *An error occurred while uploading the sketch*.
   - If the error occurred when compiling the code (i.e. there's something wrong with your code), the status window will provide an error message, and the problematic line will be highlighted in the sketch.

-## Part 5: Understanding an Arduino sketch
+## Exercise 5: Understanding an Arduino sketch
 The blink sketch provides a good opportunity to explore the three fundamental elements of an Arduino sketch.

 ### The commented preface